DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 ## Setup and Installation

+The full source code for the completed app can be [cloned at this GitHub repo](https://github.com/auth0-blog/polymer-with-jwt-api).

 We're going to use the new [Polymer CLI](https://www.polymer-project.org/1.0/docs/tools/polymer-cli) to scaffold our Polymer web app with the [Polymer Starter Kit](https://developers.google.com/web/tools/polymer-starter-kit/).
 By beginning with the starter kit, we'll gain the advantages of routing, app layout, Material Design, and many core utilities right away.

 Let's get started!